taerinlee/taerinlee.github.io/_posts/2021-02-08-time-to-think-global-function.md

 Question 2: Global functions?

-I finished to make table for 3 times now.
-As I followed team's develop way, All function repeated 3 times as well in index.tsx.It is time to think to keep this way to develop or make global common functions.
+I finished making the table 3 times now.
+As I followed the team's development, All functions repeated 3 times as well in index.tsx.

-I got answer that just keep current style in order to react faster to various screen from team.
+It is time to think about keeping this way to develop or make global common functions.I got an answer that I just keep the current style in order to react faster to various screens from the team.

         |--- src